Close Menu

 FactorBrushing Before BreakfastBrushing After Breakfast

-Plaque RemovalRemoves overnight plaque and bacteria, protecting enamel.Clears away food particles left from breakfast.
+Plaque RemovalRemoves overnight plaque and bacteriaClears food particles from breakfast

 Expert Opinion: Dr. John Peterson, DDS

-For more tips on maintaining optimal oral hygiene, visit the American Dental Association.
+For more information on maintaining optimal oral hygiene, visit the American Dental Association’s website.

 Share.
 Facebook Twitter Pinterest LinkedIn Tumblr Email